amueller69/Law-School-Notes/Bar-Review/Property.md

 ### To Grantor

-* **Reversion** - Occurs at the end of a finite estate (meaning estate is certain to end).
+* **REVERSION** - Occurs **automatically at the natural expiration of a finite estate** (meaning estate is certain to end).
 A reversion is implied when it is unclear who property goes to at the end (e.g., "To B for B's life"()

-* **Possibility of reverter** - Possibility of property reverting back to grantor; kept by grantor when conveying a FSD; automatically turns into possessory interest upon the condition being triggered/violated
+* **POSSIBILITY OF REVERTER** - Possibility of property reverting back to grantor when end of estate is not certain; kept by grantor when conveying a FSD; automatically **turns into possessory interest for grantor upon the condition being triggered/violated**

-* **Right of entry** - aka power of termination, created by granting FSSTCS; must be exercised in order to reclaim estate (i.e., through lawsuit)
+* **RIGHT OF ENTRY** - aka power of termination, created by granting FSSTCS; must be **exercised in order to reclaim estate** (i.e., through lawsuit)
   * Not traditionally transferable inter vivos under common law, though this has been relaxed in modern jurisdictions

 ### To Third Parties

-* **Remainder Interests** - equivalent of reversion except with third party instead of grantor; happens **automatically** when estate naturally expires (e.g., a life estate, estate for years)
+* **REMAINDER INTERESTS** - equivalent of **reversion except with third party** instead of grantor; happens automatically when estate naturally expires (e.g., a life estate, estate for years)
-  * **Contingent Remainder** - remainder interest either given to an person yet to be ascertained or one that is subject to a condition precedent
+  * **CONTINGENT REMAINDER** - remainder interest either **given to an person yet to be ascertained OR one that is subject to a condition precedent**
-    * Condition precedent - Condition must be satisfied *before* interest is vested (contrast with condition subsequent)
+    * **Condition precedent** - one that must be satisfied **before** interest is vested (contrast with condition subsequent)
     * Ex: "to B for life, then to B's children" where B does not have any kids yet (interest won't vest until he does)
     * Ex: "to B for life, then to C if C is a legal adult at the time of B's death"
-  * **Vested Remainder** - Grantee is ascertainable and interest is not subject to any conditions, or prevented in any other way, from becoming possessory upon preceding estate expiring
+  * **VESTED REMAINDER** - Grantee is **ascertainable** and interest is **not subject to any conditions, or prevented in any other way, from becoming possessory upon expiration** of preceding estate
-    * **Vested Remainder Subject to Open** - Granted to a group, where at least one member is alive and ascertainable, and others are not alive or ascertainable at the time of conveyance.
+    * **VESTED REMAINDER SUBJECT TO OPEN** - Granted to a **class with at least living ascertainable member, but may come to include others not alive or ascertainable** at the time of conveyance.
 The grantee is conveyed an interest, but it is not clearly defined at this point since others may eventually joint him in claiming a share of the interest
       * Also referred to as Vested Remained Subject to Partial Divestment; members already ascertained have to share remainder with new members of the class
       * "A conveys to B for life, then to B's children."
 (B has kids but could have additional ones in the future; open for this class of potentially qualifying members)
-      * However, once class closes, those who would otherwise join the class future can no longer claim share of interest;
+      * However, **once class closes, unascertainable future persons** who would otherwise become part of the class in the future can **no longer claim share of interest**;
         * This can happen through setting an explicit date for closing the class
-        * Absent such a date, law has typically recognized class as closing whenever distribution occurs/at least one member gets immediate possessory interest
+        * Absent such a date, law has typically recognized **class as closing whenever distribution occurs/at least one member gets immediate possessory interest** (e.g., at death of grantor)
-    * **Vested remainder subject to divestment** - Remainder interest subject to condition subsequent
+    * **VESTED REMAINDER SUBJECT TO DIVESTMENT** - **Remainder interest subject to condition subsequent; may terminate before becoming possessory**
       * "A conveys to B for life, then to C for as long as C is financially solvent"
       * "A conveys to B for life, and then to C; but if C is an alcoholic, then to D"
-* **Executory Interest** - equivalent of right of entry or possibility of reverter for third-party; if it only vests by cutting previous estate short (e.g., divesting someone other than grantor) or if it doesn't become possessory automatically upon previous estate ending, then it is an executory interest not a remainder
+* **EXECUTORY INTEREST** - equivalent of right of entry or possibility of reverter for third-party; if it only vests by cutting previous estate short (e.g., divesting someone other than grantor) or if it doesn't become possessory automatically upon previous estate ending, then it is an executory interest not a remainder
   * Shifting Executory Interest - takes from one grantee and gives it to another
   * Springing Executory Interest - takes from grantor and gives to grantee